daithioc95/MS2/README.md

     - The JavaScript was acquired by using the Google maps tutorials and the YouTube video as per links below.
         - https://developers.google.com/maps/documentation/javascript/
         - https://www.youtube.com/watch?v=Zxf1mnP5zcw
-    - The checkbox drop pin code was help with thanks to the below Stackoverflow page
+    - The below Stackoverflow post was a great help in implementing the checkbox which interacted with the homepage google map to drop markers.
         - https://stackoverflow.com/questions/14544104/checkbox-check-event-listener
     - The smoothzoom function was implemented which allowed for a long distant zoom to pin.
-The solution was achieved thanks to the below Stackoverflow page.
+The solution was achieved thanks to the below Stackoverflow post.
         - https://stackoverflow.com/questions/4752340/how-to-zoom-in-smoothly-on-a-marker-in-google-maps
     - Removing map pins was achieved thanks to the below post.
         - https://intellipaat.com/community/26710/google-maps-api-v3-how-to-remove-all-markers